diegozen/node-telegram-api/README.md

 ### Environment

-To have complete functionality you should do the following:
+You'll need to build a custom Docker image to be able to use TDLib.
+Do the following:

 ```
 cd devenv